luyi-wang-0802/Embedded-Development-SelfLearning/bluetooth-connection-for-two-development-boards/README.md

 # Bluetooth Connection for Two Development Boards

-It's Raymond, This part of the code implements the Bluetooth connection between the two development boards (using Wifi Lora 32 v2 boards).
+This part of the code implements the Bluetooth connection between the two development boards (using Wifi Lora 32 v2 boards).

 The project contains three BLE libraries, the Advertising library is needed for both development boards, the Central library is for the central device (the device that receives data) and the Peripheral library is for the peripheral device (the device that sends data).
 In addition, I use the NEO-6M GPS module, so I also put the getGPS library here.